diogosacramento/coursera-getting-and-cleaning-data/README.md

-# Getting and Cleaning Data (Course Project)
+# Getting and Cleaning Data

-##Project for Coursera "Getting and Cleaning Data"
+##Project for Coursera:

 The R script, `run_analysis.R`, does the following: